Lime essential oil has historically been used in skin care, supports normal breathing, and strengthening the immune system.

-The Essential Oils Desk Reference Guide – I love this one because its comprehensive, yet simple to flip through and understand.
-This reference guide is exclusive to including Young Living branded pre-made blends in addition to single oils information, uses, how their created, and what they’re good for.
+The Essential Oils Desk Reference Guide – I love this one because it's comprehensive, yet simple to flip through and understand.
+This reference guide is exclusive to including Young Living branded pre-made blends in addition to single oils information, uses, how they're created, and what they're good for.
 They also make a smaller version without supplement info.

 Another reference guide I love that is not brand-specific is The Complete Book of Essential Oils and Aromatherapy.
 This is a fantastic book, especially for beginners.
 It's easy to read and understand, and filled with excellent information.

 12 of our favorite DIY Diffuser Blends featuring Lime Essential Oil:

 - Mojito Diffuser Recipe: 3 drops of lime to 2 drops of peppermint